fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> What is the best project for a new developer to learn how to do professional work from?

 > What would say about getting BS degrees in Software Development or Cloud Computing instead of the traditional Computer Science BS Degree?

 ### Misc